Vision for 2020 – New G4-20

-In Slovakia, G-TEKT will establish G-TEKT Slovakia, s.r.o.
-(G-TES) and build a new plant to handle the growing number of orders from Jaguar Land Rover for aluminum components.
+In Slovakia, G-TEKT established G-TEKT Slovakia, s.r.o.
+(G-TES) and built a new plant to handle the growing number of orders from Jaguar Land Rover for aluminum components.

-This plant will introduce production equipment for aluminum components similar to G-TEM in the U.K. and begin operating as our first and the first full-fledged aluminum auto body component mass production plant operated by a Japanese auto parts manufacturer.
+This plant introduced production equipment for aluminum components similar to G-TEM in the U.K. and began operating as our first and the first full-fledged aluminum auto body component mass production plant operated by a Japanese auto parts manufacturer.

 Electrification Strategy — Developing Lightweight Battery Pack Cases —